AaronKutch/quaternion_theme/README.md

         }
     },

-    // If the font turns to some nonmonospace font it has not been installed correctly "editor.fontFamily": "Input Regular",
+    // If the font turns into some nonmonospace font it has not been installed correctly "editor.fontFamily": "Input Regular",
     "debug.console.fontFamily": "Input Regular",
-    // may need to adjust this so the aliasing falls on the right boundaries "editor.fontSize": 14,
+    // you may need to adjust this for your display so
+    // that the aliasing falls on the right boundaries "editor.fontSize": 14,

     "debug.console.wordWrap": true,